-- Province to incentivize and stimulate the construction of new rental housing, to address low rental vacancies, increase access to affordable housing options, and ensure tools like the Portable Housing Benefit, Special Priority Policy, and local rental subsidy programs can effectively achieve their intended outcomes. - The Province should pursue opportunities to leverage existing assets, including providing access to surplus provincial properties at no or low cost, and cataloguing and leveraging public sector land banks for redevelopment in partnership with the private sector.
+- More action is needed from the Province to incentivize and stimulate the construction of new rental housing, to address low rental vacancies, increase access to affordable housing options, and ensure tools like the Portable Housing Benefit, Special Priority Policy, and local rental subsidy programs can effectively achieve their intended outcomes. - The Province should pursue opportunities to leverage existing assets, including providing access to surplus provincial properties at no or low cost, and cataloguing and leveraging public sector land banks for redevelopment in partnership with the private sector and local municipal housing corporations.